vinayakbendale/Admission-Control-Simulation/README.md

 F - Fading

-Shadowing values are found using Log-Normal distribution with 0 db mean and SD of 2 dB<sup>2</sup>
+Shadowing values are found using Log-Normal distribution with 0 db mean and SD of 2 dB<sup>2</sup>.
+Shadowing values are independent of time, so they are calculated only once at the start of for each 10m by 10m squares in the circle.

+Fading values are obtained for every second using Rayleigh Distribution.
+    F = 20 * log<sub>10</sub>x, where x is the Rayleigh value.